What goes well with leeks? Learn the best ingredient pairings, meal ideas, popular flavor combinations, and other helpful tips.

 Carrots, cauliflower, celery, chile peppers, fennel, garlic, mushrooms, onions, potatoes, and scallions.

 Lemons and tomatoes.

 Bay leaf, caraway seeds, coriander, nutmeg, paprika, pepper (black or white), and kosher salt.

 Chives, dill, oregano, parsley & chervil (french parsley), sage, tarragon, and thyme.

-Butter, cheese (cheddar, goat, or parmesan), and cream (for dairy-free, use cashew cream, oat cream, or coconut cream from a can).
+Butter, cheese (cheddar & parmesan), cream (for dairy-free, use cashew cream, oat cream, or coconut cream from a can).

 Anchovies, bacon, beef, chicken, eggs, fish, mussels, and sea bass.

 Balsamic vinegar, barley, capers, chicken or vegetable broth, mustard, olive oil, rice, soy sauce or tamari (gluten-free soy sauce), truffles (black), and wine (red or dry white).